conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * *Petzl Swift RL headlamp* - Incredible beam even on the middle setting.
 Made the section above Foilmore much much easier.
 But disappointed with the battery life and it can't take AAAs as a backup.
 So either pay €50 for a second battery or bring two torches if you are slow like me.
 It's also disappointingly micro-USB.
 So I often just bring one USB-C cable with a Garmin adapter and micro-USB adapter with me.

 * *Nitecore UT27 headlamp* - This has a rechargeable LiPo battery and can also take AAAs.
 Two beams (narrow and wide).
-Great torch but half the lumens of the Petzl so I used it at the start line and towards dawn.
+Good torch but half the lumens of the Petzl so I used it at the start line and towards dawn.
+However, I can't really recommend it as the hinge clasp is so weak, both sides broke with normal use and it's now held together with duct tape.
+Despite being under warranty, I have to pay P&P to get it replaced.

 * *Multiple Decathlon baselayers* - All good, particularly the skiing and merino ones.